Magnitude-Surveys/gpg/content/DC_resistivity/DC_surveys.md

 <figcaption>The earth in a DC circuit</figcaption>
 </figure>

-In order to derive the relation between measurements (*I*, *V*, geometry) and the required physical property (resistivity, *ρ* ) we start from first principles (see the section called "Physical principles of DC resistivity".
+In order to derive the relation between measurements ($`I`$, $`V`$, geometry) and the required physical property (resistivity, $`\rho`$ ) we start from first principles (see the section called "Physical principles of DC resistivity".
 The derivation is a three step process:

 - First find a relation for potential due to a point source of current at the surface of a uniform medium.
 The expression will look like Ohm's law with the addition of terms involving the distance between source and potential measurement location.
 - Next, the potential due to two sources (actually, a source and a sink) is the superposition of potentials due to each one.
 - Finally, since we must make potential measurements using two electrodes, an expression for potential difference can be derived as the difference between relations for potential at single electrodes.

 > <figure class="align-center">
 > <img src="./images/DCR_Gradient-Schlumberger_Array.svg"